danny049/digital-garden/content/On Life/The Weight of Life.md

 That small shiny block represents the morsel of good that you can extract from every single bad block of life.

-It’s a lesson, an awakening, a character development.
+It’s a lesson, an awakening, a light in the dark.

 A beautiful treasure.

 Put that little shiny block back into your backpack and take out the next heavy bad block to squeeze.
 Repeat this until all you’re left with are small, shiny, good blocks.

 You’ll realise the backpack is now infinitely lighter and you can get up off your knees and happily continue the walk down the road.